ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 The result of this calculation is limited by `ToCompact(PoWLimit(network))`, a per-network minimum block difficulty.
-This minimum difficulty is also used when a testnet block's time gap exceeds the minimum difficulty gap.
+This minimum difficulty is also used when a Testnet block's time gap exceeds the minimum difficulty gap.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation